K0p1-Git/Stacks2020-VoicesInTheHead/README.md

 <br>

-We checked throw the zip file into <a href="https://www.x-ways.net/winhex/">WinHex</a> and discovered that the magic numbers were all messed up, is this a broken zip challenge or ?
+We tried throwing the ZIP file into <a href="https://www.x-ways.net/winhex/">WinHex</a> and discovered that the magic numbers were all messed up, is this a broken zip challenge?

 <br>